-Get involved in the 2019 Disability Day of Action on 4th December
+2019 Disability Day of Action took place on 4th December

 What can be done to remove barriers to inclusion?

-The NEU has a proud history of representing and supporting disabled teachers and continue to fight for equality for all teachers.
+The NEU has a proud history of representing and supporting disabled education professionals and continue to fight for equality for all.

 Advice and guidance about Disability issues.
 You can also browse the A-Z of our advice and guidance including all our advice on equalities.